 5. Gayusa

-You would be happy to know that Guayusa plant contains more antioxidants and amino acids than green tea.
+You would be happy to know that the Guayusa plant contains more antioxidants and amino acids than green tea.
 It contains enough caffeine to feed enough energy to the body, mind and soul throughout the day.
 It also enhances your metabolism.

 6. Ginseng